CNRFisheries/Survey_gap/README.md

 # Installation
 * Download folder "R", "data" and "java" and store them in a unique folder.
 * In "data" replace files with your survey data following "Data preparation".
-* File "gebco_30sec_8.asc" contain world depth data needed for BIMAC computation, do not remove, move or change this file.
+* File "gebco_30sec_8.asc" contain world depth data needed for BIMAC computation.
+Do not remove, move or change this file.
-* In the subfolder "Envirnmental inputs" replace environmental variables with your variable of interest for MaxEnt run
+* In the subfolder "Envirnmental inputs" replace environmental variables with your variable of interest for MaxEnt tool

 # Data preparation
 1) Build a csv file for each species on which you want to fill the missing hauls following this format: